Our offices are closed until Monday, July 6.

 When assigning the utility allowance, the bedroom count depends on the voucher type:

-When a tenant is responsible for tenant-paid utilities, THA subtracts the utility allowance amount from the tenant’s TTP.
+When a tenant is responsible for paying utilities, THA subtracts the utility allowance amount from the tenant’s TTP.
 The remaining amount is what the tenant is responsible for paying to the landlord.

 Examples:

-If the utility allowance for a 2-bedroom unit is $81, a tenant’s monthly TTP is $475, and they are responsible for electricity (landlord pays water & sewer), the tenant would pay $394 in rent to the landlord ($475 – $81).
+A tenant with a monthly TTP of $475 rents a 2-bedroom unit where they are responsible for electricity while the landlord pays water and sewer.
+The utility allowance is $81, and the tenant would pay $394 in rent to the landlord ($475 – $81).

 • (The utility allowance amount is retained by the tenant and is expected to be used to pay for tenant-responsible utilities.)

-If the landlord pays all utilities, then the UA is $0, and the tenant would pay the full TTP in rent to the landlord ($475 TTP – $0 UA = $475).
+If the landlord pays all utilities, then the UA is $0, and the tenant would pay the full $475 in rent to the landlord ($475 – $0).

 Payment Standard

-The Payment Standard is the maximum monthly subsidy payment a Public Housing Authority (PHA) can provide for a unit.
+The Payment Standard is the maximum monthly subsidy payment a housing authority can provide for a unit.
 It covers gross rent (rent + utilities) and determines the maximum housing assistance payment (HAP) for voucher holders.

 THA’s Housing Assistance Payment (HAP) is equal to the Payment Standard or Gross Rent, whichever is lower, minus the family’s TTP.